dist-svc/dsf-proto/data-structures/options.md

 ## Metadata

-Arbitrary Key:Value pairs as UTF-8 strings, separated using the `|` character, this character may not be used in the Key or Value terms.
+Arbitrary Key:Value pairs as UTF-8 strings, separated using the ascii `|` character, this character may not be used in the Key or Value terms.

 ```text
  0                   1                   2                   3